 - you will save on paying the extra change of address fee and will extend the term of your licence

-If your driver’s licence expired more than six months ago, you’ll need to provide proof of legal entitlement to be in Canada (birth certificate, passport, etc.) as well as proof of your residency in Alberta (utility bill, residential lease agreement, etc.).
+If your driver’s licence expired more than 6 months ago, you’ll need to provide proof of legal entitlement to be in Canada (birth certificate, passport, etc.) as well as proof of your residency in Alberta (utility bill, residential lease agreement, etc.).

-If it expired more than three years ago, you will need to pass the written and road tests before a new driver’s licence will be issued.
+If it expired more than 3 years ago, you will need to pass the written and road tests before a new driver’s licence will be issued.

 Cost for renewing a licence

 The maximum charge for renewing a driver's licence card (not including GST) is outlined in the Registry Agent Product Catalogue.

 Drivers with a medical condition or who hold a professional driver’s licence must bring a completed medical form from your doctor.